 “The Skinny Rules” just taught this old dog a new trick.

 Oh my gosh!
 I had no idea.
 It is amazing how many foods I have to put back on the shelves and in the freezer cases.
 I had no idea (sorry, I just had to say this twice).
 Frankly, I believe the authors should make this a rule all by itself.

 Rule 21: If the food product has any type of sugar in the first five ingredients, don’t buy it!
 (Unless it is a dessert or candy.
 Sorry I just cannot help myself.)

 Here’s an example of how we’re fooled.
-Harold was making one of his casseroles last Sunday evening.
+Chuck was making one of his casseroles last Sunday evening.
 As I passed through the kitchen, I picked up one of the cans of corn that he was using as an ingredient.
 It was a low sodium version.
 On the label, though, the third ingredient was high fructose corn syrup.

-Best result of all, the puffiness around my waist is gone!
+The best result of all, the puffiness around my waist is gone!
 No more muffin top!!!
 Even over a month later!